seb-hernandez/api.todo-list-condor/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 The server will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any lint errors and live API requests (with Morgan pkg) in the console.

 ### Deployment